francesco-vespignani/measuring-language-italian/paradigmi-tecnologie-risorse.md

 ### Large-scale databases of eye movements during reading: the Multilingual Eye Movement Corpus
 Davide Crepaldi, DSSNC, Università degli Studi di Pavia; SISSA Trieste

+In this talk, I'll tell you guys about my experience researching the connection between statistical learning and reading.
+I'll present *MECO*, the Multilingual Eye Movement COrpus, which was critical in my approach to this issue. *MECO* contains eye movement data from little less than 600 people, speaking 13 different languages.
+The corpus contains both L1 and L2 data, from the same group of participants.
+In particular, I'll illustrate how such a resource allows an important shift in the field.
+People would typically investigate the relationship between statistical learning and reading measuring the two skills independently, and then seeking for a correlation.
+This approach is teeming with dangers, from the imprecision of the tests to construct validity (e.g., statistical learning is a very complex phenomenon, to which many other cognitive functions contribute).
+With *MECO* --and a similar resource in Italian with children data, which I put together with my student Valentina Pescuma and Maria Ktori--, one can instead look directly into the target behaviour (reading) and look for signs of statistical learning in there, ''natively'' (e.g., sensitivity to the frequency of letter nGrams).
+I'll tell you what I learned along the way -- both joys and moments of discomfort.

 ### Dati aperti, privacy e aspetti etici, quali soluzioni?
 Francesco Vespignani,  Giulia Calignano, DPSS, , Università degli Studi di Padova